NEPI Engine – Customizing the NEPI File System

 Customizing NEPI System Configuration

-While most NEPI Engine settings are configurable through the RUI, API calls, and user c, there are some low-level configuration items like serial number, logos, and SSH keys that require changes at the file system level using SSH access.
+While most NEPI Engine settings are configurable through the RUI, API calls, and user config files, there are some low-level configuration items like serial number, logos, and SSH keys that require changes at the file system level using SSH access.
 The following sections assume you have set up and tested your SSH access as described in the “Accessing the NEPI File System” tutorial.

 Assuming you have set up an SSH alias as described during the SSH setup process, just open a terminal on your Linux connected PC and type: